MattKevan/uxlift/ux-leadership/design-ethics.md

 ---
 title: Design ethics
-description: 'How our approach to design and the things we design affects others.'
+intro: 'How our approach to design and the things we design affects others.'
-icon:
 layout: listing
 ---